AI & Automation

 Ethical AI becomes business-critical

-With growing AI adoption, risks also increase.
-Algorithm bias, privacy concerns, and transparency issues can damage brand value.
+As AI adoption grows, so do the risks.
+Algorithm bias, privacy concerns and transparency issues can damage brand value.

 Best practices: